Exhibit 99.2

 QUARTER ENDED JUNE 30, 2015

-The following Management’s Discussion and Analysis of Financial Condition or MD&A and Results of Operations provides information on the activities of Aurinia Pharmaceuticals Inc. (“Aurinia” or the “Company”) on a consolidated basis and should be read in conjunction with the Company’s unaudited interim condensed consolidated financial statements and accompanying notes for the three months ended June 30, 2015 and the Company’s annual amended MD&A and restated audited financial statements for the year ended December 31, 2014.
+The following Managements Discussion and Analysis of Financial Condition or MD&A and Results of Operations provides information on the activities of Aurinia Pharmaceuticals Inc. (Aurinia or the Company) on a consolidated basis and should be read in conjunction with the Companys unaudited interim condensed consolidated financial statements and accompanying notes for the three months ended June 30, 2015 and the Companys annual amended MD&A and restated audited financial statements for the year ended December 31, 2014.
 All amounts are expressed in United States (U.S.) dollars unless otherwise stated.
 Dollar amounts in tabular columns are expressed in thousands of U.S. dollars.
 This document is current in all material respects as of August 10, 2015.

-The financial information contained in this MD&A and in the Company’s interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or IFRS as issued by the International Accounting Standards Board or IASB.
-The interim condensed consolidated financial statements and MD&A have been reviewed and approved by the Company’s Audit Committee.
+The financial information contained in this MD&A and in the Companys interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards or IFRS as issued by the International Accounting Standards Board or IASB.
+The interim condensed consolidated financial statements and MD&A have been reviewed and approved by the Companys Audit Committee.

 Forward-looking Statements

 A statement is forward-looking when it uses what we know and expect today to make a statement about the future.
-Forward-looking statements may include words such as “anticipate”, “believe”, “intend”, “expect”, “goal”, “may”, “outlook”, “plan”, “seek”, “should”, “strive”, “target”, “could”, “continue”, “potential”, and “estimated”, or the negative of such terms or comparable terminology.
-You should not place undue reliance on the forward-looking statements, particularly those concerning anticipated events relating to the development, clinical trials, regulatory approval, and marketing of the Company’s products and the timing or magnitude of those events, as they are inherently risky and uncertain.
+Forward-looking statements may include words such as anticipate, believe, intend, expect, goal, may, outlook, plan, seek, should, strive, target, could, continue, potential, and estimated, or the negative of such terms or comparable terminology.
+You should not place undue reliance on the forward-looking statements, particularly those concerning anticipated events relating to the development, clinical trials, regulatory approval, and marketing of the Companys products and the timing or magnitude of those events, as they are inherently risky and uncertain.

-Securities laws encourage companies to disclose forward-looking information so that investors can get a better understanding of the Company’s future prospects and make informed investment decisions.
+Securities laws encourage companies to disclose forward-looking information so that investors can get a better understanding of the Companys future prospects and make informed investment decisions.
 These statements may include, without limitation:

-plans to fund the Company’s operations;
+| plans to fund the Companys operations; |

-statements concerning strategic alternatives and future operations;
+| statements concerning strategic alternatives and future operations; |

-partnering activities;
+| partnering activities; |

-summary statements relating to results of the past voclosporin trials, plans to advance the development of voclosporin;
+| summary statements relating to results of the past voclosporin trials, plans to advance the development of voclosporin; |

-statements concerning partnership activities and health regulatory discussions;
+| statements concerning partnership activities and health regulatory discussions; |

-the timing of completion of patient enrollment in the Company’s AURA-LV and AURION studies;
+| the timing of completion of patient enrollment in the Companys AURA-LV and AURION studies; |

-the Company’s intention to use the LN Phase 2b clinical trial program to gain a clearer understanding of voclosporin’s time to onset of action in patients suffering from LN;
+| the Companys intention to use the LN Phase 2b clinical trial program to gain a clearer understanding of voclosporins time to onset of action in patients suffering from LN; |

-the Company’s intention to seek regulatory approvals in the United States and Europe for voclosporin;
+| the Companys intention to seek regulatory approvals in the United States and Europe for voclosporin; |

-the Company’s intention to seek additional corporate alliances to support the commercialization of its products;
+| the Companys intention to seek additional corporate alliances to support the commercialization of its products; |

-the Company’s intention to demonstrate that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of LN outside of Japan;
+| the Companys intention to demonstrate that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of LN outside of Japan; |

-the Company’s intention to use the LN Phase 2b clinical trial program to gain a clearer understanding of voclosporin’s time to onset of action in patients suffering from LN;
+| the Companys intention to use the LN Phase 2b clinical trial program to gain a clearer understanding of voclosporins time to onset of action in patients suffering from LN; |

-the Company’s belief that recent granted formulation patents regarding the delivery of voclosporin to the ocular surface for conditions such as dry eye have the potential to be of therapeutic value;
+| the Companys belief that recent granted formulation patents regarding the delivery of voclosporin to the ocular surface for conditions such as dry eye have the potential to be of therapeutic value; |

-the Company’s belief that voclosporin has further potential to be of therapeutic value in other autoimmune indications and in the prevention of transplant rejection;
+| the Companys belief that voclosporin has further potential to be of therapeutic value in other autoimmune indications and in the prevention of transplant rejection; |

-the Company’s intention to seek regulatory approval in other jurisdictions in the future and initiate clinical studies;
+| the Companys intention to seek regulatory approval in other jurisdictions in the future and initiate clinical studies; |

-the Company’s anticipated future financial position, future revenues and projected costs; and
+| the Companys anticipated future financial position, future revenues and projected costs; and |

-plans and objectives of management.
+| plans and objectives of management. |

 These statements are forward-looking because they are based on current expectations, estimates and assumptions.
 It is important to know that:

-Forward-looking statements reflect current expectations regarding future events and speak only as of the date of this MD&A and represent the Company’s expectations as of that date.
+| Forward-looking statements reflect current expectations regarding future events and speak only as of the date of this MD&A and represent the Companys expectations as of that date. |

-Forward-looking statements in this MD&A describe the Company’s expectations as of August 10, 2015;
+| Forward-looking statements in this MD&A describe the Companys expectations as of August 10, 2015; |

-Actual results could be materially different from what the Company expects if known or unknown risks affect its business, or if the Company’s estimates or assumptions turn out to be inaccurate.
-As a result, the Company cannot guarantee that any forward-looking statement will materialize and, accordingly, you are cautioned not to place undue reliance on these forward-looking statements;
+| Actual results could be materially different from what the Company expects if known or unknown risks affect its business, or if the Companys estimates or assumptions turn out to be inaccurate.
+As a result, the Company cannot guarantee that any forward-looking statement will materialize and, accordingly, you are cautioned not to place undue reliance on these forward-looking statements; |

-Forward-looking statements do not take into account the effect that transactions or non-recurring or other special items announced or occurring after the statements are made may have on the Company’s business.
+| Forward-looking statements do not take into account the effect that transactions or non-recurring or other special items announced or occurring after the statements are made may have on the Companys business.
 For example, they do not include the effect of mergers, acquisitions, other business combinations or transactions, dispositions, sales of assets, asset write-downs or other charges announced or occurring after the forward-looking statements are made.
 The financial impact of such transactions and non-recurring and other special items can be complex and necessarily depends on the facts particular to each of them.
-Accordingly, the expected impact cannot be meaningfully described in the abstract or presented in the same manner as known risks affecting the Company’s business;
+Accordingly, the expected impact cannot be meaningfully described in the abstract or presented in the same manner as known risks affecting the Companys business; |

-Such forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause the Company’s actual results, performance, or achievements to differ materially from any further results, performance or achievements expressed or implied by such forward-looking statements.
+Such forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause the Companys actual results, performance, or achievements to differ materially from any further results, performance or achievements expressed or implied by such forward-looking statements.
 Important factors that could cause such differences include, among other things, the following:

-The need for additional capital in the longer term to fund the Company’s development programs and the effect of capital market conditions and other factors on capital availability;
+| The need for additional capital in the longer term to fund the Companys development programs and the effect of capital market conditions and other factors on capital availability; |

-Difficulties, delays, or failures the Company may experience in the conduct of and reporting of results of its clinical trials for voclosporin, and in particular its current LN Phase 2b clinical trial.
+| Difficulties, delays, or failures the Company may experience in the conduct of and reporting of results of its clinical trials for voclosporin, and in particular its current LN Phase 2b clinical trial. |

-Difficulties, delays or failures in obtaining regulatory approvals for the initiation of clinical trials;
+| Difficulties, delays or failures in obtaining regulatory approvals for the initiation of clinical trials; |

-Difficulties, delays or failures in obtaining regulatory approvals to market voclosporin;
+| Difficulties, delays or failures in obtaining regulatory approvals to market voclosporin; |

-Difficulties the Company may experience in completing the development and commercialization of voclosporin;
+| Difficulties the Company may experience in completing the development and commercialization of voclosporin; |

-Insufficient acceptance of and demand for voclosporin;
+| Insufficient acceptance of and demand for voclosporin; |

-Difficulties, delays, or failures in obtaining appropriate reimbursement of voclosporin; and/or
+| Difficulties, delays, or failures in obtaining appropriate reimbursement of voclosporin; and/or |

-Difficulties that the Company may experience in identifying and successfully securing appropriate corporate alliances to support the development and commercialization of its products.
+| Difficulties that the Company may experience in identifying and successfully securing appropriate corporate alliances to support the development and commercialization of its products. |

 Although the Company believes that the expectations reflected in the forward-looking statements are reasonable, the Company cannot guarantee future results, levels of activity, performance or achievements.
 The forward-looking statements are made as of the date hereof and the Company disclaims any intention and have no obligation or responsibility, except as required by law, to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.

-For additional information on risks and uncertainties please see the “Risks and Uncertainties” section of this MD&A. Although the Company believes that the expectations reflected in such forward-looking statements and information are reasonable, undue reliance should not be placed on forward-looking statements or information because the Company can give no assurance that such expectations will prove to be correct.
+For additional information on risks and uncertainties please see the Risks and Uncertainties section of this MD&A. Although the Company believes that the expectations reflected in such forward-looking statements and information are reasonable, undue reliance should not be placed on forward-looking statements or information because the Company can give no assurance that such expectations will prove to be correct.

-Additional information related to Aurinia, including its most recent Annual Information Form, is available by accessing the Canadian Securities Administrators’ System for Electronic Document Analysis and Retrieval (“SEDAR”) website at www.sedar.com or the U.S. Securities and Exchange Commission’s (“SEC”) Electronic Document Gathering and Retrieval System (“EDGAR”) website at www.sec.gov/edgar.
+Additional information related to Aurinia, including its most recent Annual Information Form, is available by accessing the Canadian Securities Administrators System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com or the U.S. Securities and Exchange Commissions (SEC) Electronic Document Gathering and Retrieval System (EDGAR) website at www.sec.gov/edgar.

 2